TaAils1440p/WebsitePortal/README.md

 This site features:

 - A profile picture at the top
-- A short description
-- Buttons linking to:
+- Buttons linking to all my social medias
-  - GitHub
-  - YouTube
-  - Discord Server
-  - Twitch
-  - Bandcamp
-  - Itch.io
-  - JS to CoffeeScript

 ## 🛠️ Built With